Thank you for taking part in HSE 2023

 Free online resource about mental health and addiction issues.
 It has advice and documents on issues including depression, anxiety, self-harm, bipolar, eating disorders and coping. www.haveigotaproblem.com

 Health Talk Online

-Providing balanced information about everyday life with a range of health conditions and issues, what to expect both physically and mentally, overcoming difficulties, treatment and talking to health professionals. www.healthtalk.org
+Is an online resource aiming to provide balanced information about the experience of everyday life with a range of health conditions and issues, what to expect both physically and mentally, overcoming difficulties, treatment and talking to health professionals. www.healthtalk.org

 Mental Health Foundation